ribtoks/code-jamming/_posts/2019-03-01-tensorflow-inference.md

 ## Conclusion

-You have many options to run inference for TensorFlow-trained models.
+There are couple of options to run inference for TensorFlow-trained models.
 However, if you're after reducing size of your deployed application you would need to have something tailored right for you.
 The best you can have is custom inference code and as you can see from this post it is not so hard to achieve.

-Full code of VGG-16 export, load and inference can be found in this [awesome repository](https://github.com/Vearol/Tensorflow-Model-Inference).
+**Full code** of VGG-16 export, load and inference can be found in this [awesome repository](https://github.com/Vearol/Tensorflow-Model-Inference).

 I would be really happy to read in the comments how do you run inference on consumer devices.